 What do your customers struggle with the most?
 Create your quiz around that.

 For example, if you’re a financial institution, you can use a Solution Builder quiz to understand your customers’ spending pattern better.

 Step 2: Place your lead form

 There are a few locations where you can place the lead form.
 You can either gate the quiz itself or gate the results.
 We would recommend gating the results.
-That way you have more opportunity to engage the audience before they reach the lead form.
-This increases the probability of them filling up the form.
+That way, you have more opportunity to engage the audience before they reach the lead form.
+This increases the probability of them filling out the form.